David-OConnor/scinot/README.rst

 >> '-4.1 x 10 :sup:`-6`'

-Call scinot.disp() instead of scinot.format() to print the result directly, rather than returning a string. format and disp both take two
+Call scinot.sciprint() instead of scinot.format() to print the result directly, rather than returning a string. format and sciprint both take two
 arguments: The number, and optionally, the amount of significant figures.

 If you're running Python in a Windows terminal and see squares instead of